 tripping within a short space of time.
 This is uncharacteristic and does

-not happen every day,” Anglo Platinum [JSE:AMS]
+not happen every day,” Anglo Platinum [JSE:AMS] the biggest producer,

 said in response to questions.